ubbemir/discord_updater/README.md

-A script for auto updating discord on Ubuntu.
+A script for auto updating discord on user logon on Ubuntu.